 Build a website

 To be viewed as a real professional in this day and age, you need a website.
 But building a website doesn’t have to be an expensive or lengthy undertaking.
 Plenty of website builders can create snazzy-looking designs in a few clicks, and hosting costs are very affordable.
-Your website should identify what makes you valuable and sets you apart from others, and link to your contact information and work samples or portfolio.
+Your website should identify what makes you valuable and sets you apart from others, and link to your contact information, as well as work samples and a portfolio.

 Develop a social media presence

-Twitter, LinkedIn, E-Learning Heroes, Pinterest, Facebook, Google+ . . . these are all potential avenues you can use to build your visibility and online reputation and help you make a name for yourself.
-Be aware, however: not all channels are worthy of your time.
-Twitter and LinkedIn seem to be the top two for professional use.
-Use these outlets to network with others, learn about new gigs and opportunities, and share your blog posts.
+There are so many potential avenues you can use to build your visibility and online reputation and help make a name for yourself.
+Be aware, however: not all social media channels are worthy of your time.
+LinkedIn seems to be the top channel used for professional use.
+You can use social media outlets to network with others, learn about new gigs and opportunities, and share your blog posts.

 Check out these related blog posts and forum discussions: